 In the morning I went to the beach.
 I pondered a long time but decided I really didn't feel like spending another 12 days alone in Corsica if I wasn't able to hike properly.
 However, I wasn't sure if I would actually be able to return sooner.
 Along the beach I walked to the airport a few kilometers outside of Ajaccio.

 The sea next to Ajaccio

-Upon arriving at the airport I explained what I wished to do.
+Upon arriving at the airport I explained what I wanted to do.
 They people at the help desk didn't understand why I was there while my flight was supposed to leave from Calvi.
-It turned out the fine for changing my ticket was higher than I had paid for it.
+It turned out the fine for changing my ticket was more than what I had paid for it.
 The prices had gone up so much that it would cost 200 euros just to fly back to Marseille, let alone Amsterdam.
-The personnel there wasn't nearly stubborn enough to find a cheap ticket, but after they had been searching with two people for nearly an hour they found a solution.
+The personnel there wasn't nearly stubborn enough to find a cheaper ticket, but after they had been searching with two people for nearly an hour they found a solution.
 I could fly to Paris in 3 hours and then take a train to the Netherlands from there.
 This way I still lost the cost of my original ticket, but that was OK.
 After waiting for a few hours I luckily managed to go home relatively soon.
 The flight went well but it was already around 19:00 when I arrived in Paris.

 Clouds from the airplane

 I arrived at an airport outside of Paris.
 Fortunately I had my GPS so I could see I was about 45 km south of the city.
 This was again one of those situations where I found myself somewhere unknown at night and needed to formulate a plan quickly as I wouldn't have anywhere to sleep otherwise.